-We were delighted to visit the e-Commerce Expo 2014 this year held at Olympia London between the 1st and the 2nd of October.
+We were delighted to visit the eCommerce Expo 2014 held at Olympia, London 1 October – 2 October.

-As we are developing e-Commerce solutions for our customers, we were interested to find the latest innovations with regards to mobile development, shopping carts platforms, marketing and delivery & logistics systems.
-The e-Commerce Expo was a great way to learn from the experts in sales and transport logistics.
-Running an e-Commerce website is no easy task – there are a lot of factors to consider from the initial load of products, to order management, fulfilment processes and customer support.
-Shoppers can browse and buy for products, skip the queues and get their orders delivered at their doorstep.
+Our Digital team love to develop ecommerce solutions for our customers.
+Running an ecommerce website is no easy task.
+There are a lot of factors to consider from the initial load of products, to order management, fulfilment processes and customer support.
+Shoppers can browse and buy products, skip the queues and get their orders delivered to their doorstep.

-Ecommerce Marketplace of the Future allowed us to get hands-on with the technology that will help us optimise our in-store and online retail experiences for the foreseeable future.
+eCommerce Marketplace of the Future allowed us to get hands-on with the technology that will help optimise in-store and online retail experiences for the foreseeable future.

-The experience was worthwhile and I can’t wait for next year’s event!
+The experience was worthwhile and we can’t wait for next year’s event!

 — TSB Supply Chain (@TSBSupplyChain) October 2, 2014